Back To Search Results

 Mechanism of Action

-There are 2 types of neuromuscular blocking agents that work at the neuromuscular junction: depolarizing and non-depolarizing.
+There are 2 categories of neuromuscular blocking agents found at the neuromuscular junction: depolarizing and non-depolarizing agents.
 Depolarizing muscle relaxants act as acetylcholine (ACh) receptor agonists by binding to the ACh receptors of the motor endplate and generating an action potential.
-However, they are resistant to and not metabolized by acetylcholinesterase, leading to persistent depolarization of the muscle fibers, resulting in the patient's well-recognized muscle fasciculations and paralysis.
-This is in contrast to non-depolarizing muscle relaxants, which act as competitive antagonists.
-They bind (ACh) receptors but do not produce an action potential.
-Thus, they prevent ACh from binding, and as a result, neural endplate potentials do not develop.[1][2]
+However, they are resistant to (and not metabolized by) acetylcholinesterase, leading to persistent depolarization of the muscle fibers, resulting in the patient's well-recognized muscle fasciculations and paralysis.
+This contrasts with non-depolarizing muscle relaxants, which act as competitive antagonists.
+Non-depolarizing agents bind (ACh) receptors but do not produce an action potential; these agents prevent the generation of action potentials at the neural endplate, disrupting neuromuscular transmission.[5][6]

-After a depolarizing agent binds to the motor endplate receptor, the agent remains bound, and thus the endplate cannot repolarize.
+After a depolarizing agent binds to the motor endplate receptor, the agent remains bound, and thus, the endplate cannot repolarize.
 This is also known as a phase I block.
-It is during this depolarizing phase that transient muscle fasciculation occurs.
+During this depolarizing phase, transient muscle fasciculation occurs.
 After adequate depolarization, phase II (desensitizing phase) sets in, and the muscles are no longer receptive to acetylcholine released by the motor neurons.
-It is at this point that the depolarizing agent has fully achieved paralysis.[2]
+At this point, the depolarizing agent has fully achieved paralysis.[6]
+Importantly, these muscle relaxants target both nicotinic and muscarinic receptors.[7]

-It is also important to recognize that these muscle relaxants target not only nicotinic receptors but also muscarinic receptors.[3]
-The classical depolarizing blocking drug is succinylcholine.
-It has a rapid onset (30 seconds) and a short duration of action (approximately 6 minutes) because of the degradation by various cholinesterases.[2]
+Absorption: Succinylcholine has a rapid onset (30 seconds) and a short duration of action (4 to 6 minutes) because of the degradation by cholinesterases.[6]

 Adverse Effects

 Since these drugs cause paralysis of the diaphragm, mechanical ventilation should be at hand to provide respiratory support.
-In addition, these drugs may produce cardiovascular effects, including dysrhythmias, since they have effects on muscarinic receptors.[3]
+These drugs may produce cardiovascular effects, including dysrhythmias since they have effects on muscarinic receptors.[7]
 When nicotinic receptors of the autonomic ganglia or adrenal medulla are blocked, these drugs cause autonomic symptoms.
-In addition, neuromuscular blockers result in a histamine release leading to hypotension, flushing, and tachycardia.[3]
+Additionally, neuromuscular blockers result in a histamine release, leading to hypotension, flushing, and tachycardia.[7]
 The depolarizing effect on the muscle fibers may momentarily release a large amount of potassium.
-This places the patient at risk for life-threatening complications such as hyperkalemia and cardiac arrhythmias.[2][3]
+This places the patient at risk for life-threatening complications such as hyperkalemia and cardiac arrhythmias.[6][7]

 • Muscle fasciculation, which may result in postoperative pain [11]